8 main reasons why people leave your website

 Make sure your site is set up well.
 Below, our web development company will show you 8 of the most common reasons why people leave your website.
-Try to fix them to decrease the bounce rate and get more traffic.
+Try to fix them to reduce bounce rate and get more traffic.

 What is the bounce rate?